luqiang21/Learning-Notebook/Coursera-Motion_Planning_for_Self-driving_cars.md

 		- Solution
 			- Most likely prediction
 			- Multi-hypothesis prediction
+				- consider the range of all possible motions
+				- provide more information(ambiguous) to local planner
+				- safer due to human error (forgotten turn signal)
 	- Vehicles don't always stay within their lane or stop at regulatory elements
 	- Vehicles off of the road cannot be predicted using this method
 ## Time to collision